 As a consequence, he tried to find new musical projects as singer and producer, tried a number of new band projects, each one a health probing adventure as he founded Renaissance, had a try at recording and joining Medicine Head and ended up in a heavy rock band Armageddon, that musically was very far removed from the brilliance, importance and quality of past fame.

 Furthermore, the huge commercial success of all the Yardbirds’ former lead guitar players must have caused further doubts about his quality as a musician, as all of his projects after 1968 had failed.
-As he was still trying to start something new (while again bad luck finally eliminated all possibilities concerning his last band Armageddon, such as no manger, no promoter or record label interested), he experimented with new songs in his small home recording studio in Whitton, Richmond, close to the area where are he grew up.
+As he was still trying to start something new (while again bad luck finally eliminated all possibilities concerning his last band Armageddon, such as no manger, no promoter or record label interested), he experimented with new songs in the recording studio of his small home in Whitton, Richmond, close to the area where he grew up.
 The few electrical devices and a guitar he used in a corner of his bedroom were badly wired and on May 12th, 1976 he died of accidental electrocution.

 Naturally, French’s book is also a history of the Yardbirds in their own words, as he interviewed Relf’s band mates, family, friends, producers, and fans (who were in US bands back then) and worked his way through shelves of fanzines, newspaper and magazine articles.